Skip to Content

 Sockeye salmon, lemon slices, lemon juice, garlic, spices, and olive oil.

-Sockeye Salmon Filet - You'll need 1 ½ pounds of wild sockeye salmon.
-This will be enough to serve 4 people.
-To choose the best fresh fish, look for salmon that has a bright red hue, smells like the ocean (not fishy), and has a firm texture.
+Sockeye Salmon - You'll need fresh or frozen wild sockeye salmon.
+To choose the best fresh fish, look for salmon with a bright red hue, smells like the ocean (not fishy), and has a firm texture.

-Seasonings - You'll combine 3 tablespoons olive oil, 1 tablespoon lemon juice, 2 cloves of minced garlic, a teaspoon of dried parsley flakes, ½ teaspoon sea salt, ½ teaspoon black pepper, and ¼ quarter teaspoon red pepper flakes for the sauce.
+Seasonings - You'll combine olive oil, lemon juice, garlic, dried parsley flakes, sea salt, black pepper, and red pepper flakes for the sauce.

 Toppings - You'll top the salmon with several slices of fresh lemon and optional chopped fresh herbs like dill.